Increase customer clickthroughs and online visibility with content links

 Try not to use generic anchor text.

-In general don't over link, to many links can be bad for SEO and looks unnatural.
-Remember clear relevant links that add value provide quality organic results.
+In general, do not over link, as too many links is obstructive for SEO, plus the content looks unnatural.
+Use clear relevant links that add value, as these will encourage quality organic results.

-We hope the information and tips above will help you maximise your press releases and help achieve the online PR visibility you desire.
+We hope that the information and tips above will help you maximise your press releases, whilst helping you achieve the online PR visibility you desire.

-If you have any questions about this article our would like to expand on anything please do not hesitate to contact the Pressat team via email with your suggestions.
+If you have any questions about this article, or would like to expand on anything further, do not hesitate to contact the Pressat team via email with your suggestions.

-Ready to submit your first seo press release?
+Ready to submit your first SEO press release?
 Head over to the register page to submit a press release and get started today.
-Or you might want to take a look at our other Public Relations Whitepapers
+Alternatively, you may want to browse our Public Relations Whitepapers.